mido324/distant-components/notes.md

 # Redux

 ## What's the problem with distant components in React?
+sharing data/state to distant components is cumbersome and error-prone
 ## What is Redux?
 Why/when do we use it?

 ## What are the steps to add Redux to a React app?